aws-containers/apprunnerworkshop/content/dockerfile/_index.md

 CMD [ "node", "index.js" ]
 ```

-This means you should have the following files in your directory:
+You should now have the following files in your directory:

 ```bash
 iamtim@mypc:~/apprunner-example$ ls